XPath

 #Data Types

-XPath has a richer type system than JSON or most dynamically-typed languages.
-Understanding it prevents subtle bugs in comparisons, function calls, and XSLT template matching.
+XPath has a richer type system than JSON or most dynamically typed languages.
+Understanding this type system prevents subtle bugs in comparisons, function calls, and XSLT template matching.

 #Contents